 Residents of the Souris River Basin have long suffered from extreme variation in seasonal water flow.
 Such alternating cycles of drought and flood severely affected water users and limited future development in the area.

-The Rafferty-Alameda Project was developed over the 1988-95 period as a multi-purpose project to provide water for the area, including the Shand Power station near Estevan, and as flood protection for residents downstream in Saskatchewan and North Dakota, including the city of Minot.
+The Rafferty-Grant Devine Project (known as the Rafferty-Alameda Project before 2017) was developed over the 1988-95 period as a multi-purpose project to provide water for the area, including the Shand Power station near Estevan, and as flood protection for residents downstream in Saskatchewan and North Dakota, including the city of Minot.
 The project also ensures a more reliable water source is available for municipal, domestic, irrigation and recreational use in the Saskatchewan portion of the basin.

-The project consists of the Rafferty Reservoir on the Souris River near Estevan and the Alameda Reservoir on the Moose Mountain Creek near Oxbow.
+The project consists of the Rafferty Reservoir on the Souris River near Estevan and Grant Devine Lake on the Moose Mountain Creek near Oxbow.
 It also includes a 10-kilometre diversion channel connecting Boundary and Rafferty Reservoirs, which allows water to be diverted from Boundary Reservoir into Rafferty Reservoir.

 What is the capacity of the reservoirs?

 The Full Supply Level of Rafferty Reservoir is 550.5 metres.
 At Full Supply Level the reservoir stores approximately 439,600 cubic decametres (dam3), while at the Maximum Allowable Flood Level (554 m), the reservoir has a capacity of 630,800 dam3.